bjornekelund/DXLogICOMScripts/README.md

 frequency increases downwards.

 An very valuable feature in *DXLog.net* is the possibility to invoke scripts from key macros.
-The syntax is `$!SCRIPTNAME` where `SCRIPTNAME` is the name that you assign to the script in the Tools->Scripts Manager menu.
+The syntax is `$!SCRIPTNAME` where `SCRIPTNAME` is the name
-It is highly recommended to use this to reset the RIT in the F1/CQ macro.
+assigned to the script in the scripts manager. (*Tools->Scripts Manager*) It is recommended to use this to reset the RIT in the F1/CQ macro.
 Simply add `$!ICOMRITCLEAR` to the end of the F1 macro definition.
 Additionally, some prefer to do this also in the run F3/TU-Log macro.